thenameisvicky/app-mdRunner/vault/Browser Engine.md

     5. Renderer -> Browser: Navigation request URL.
     6. Browser: Validates URL, creates new renderer (if cross orgin).
     7. Network -> Renderer: Starts streaming HTML byte codes of new page.
-    8. Renderer: Parses -> Paints -> Composited frame sent to GPU.
+    8. Renderer: Parses -> Paints -> Composited frame sent to GPU if there is no GPU found then chromium browser automatically fall back to software rasterizer called **SwiftShader** (emulates the GPU pipeline on CPU).
 - **Resource Fetch (Network)** - Renderer needs to load CSS or JS
     1. Renderer main thread -> sends a `FetchResource` IPC message to Network Process.
     2. Network Process -